kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 16:00:00` in UTC, since Kuala Lumpur timezone is ahead of UTC by 8 hours.

-Let's take a look about what happen if our database timezone is in `Asia/Kuala_Lumpur` when we input datetimew without timezone.
+Let's take a look about what happen if our database timezone is in `Asia/Kuala_Lumpur` when we input date time without timezone.

 ```sql
 SET timezone="Asia/Kuala_Lumpur";